vyhuholl/42_push_swap/README.md

 ### **Stack A**

-For stacks witb size 1, we do nothing.<br>
+For stacks with size 1, we do nothing.<br>
 For stacks with size 2, we swap elements if the first element is greater than the second.<br>
 For stacks with size 3 or more, there are six possible cases of how the first three numbers are arranged in a stack:<br>